4 Things That Nonprofits Can Teach Businesses

 Or can volunteering actually help?

-Below are four tips that business can learn from nonprofits.
+Below are four tips that businesses can learn from nonprofits.

 1. Starting with the mission